Moinuddin9777/Moinuddin9777/README.md

 - 💬 **Open to discussions and Collaborations**

-- 🔎 **Looking for oppurtunities in Data Science, Flutter, MERN Stack**
+- 🔎 **Looking for oppurtunities in Flutter, MERN Stack, Data Science**

 - 📫 Reach me **moinuddin9777@gmail.com**